aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 * Leave a channel
 * Send a message to a channel

-**NOTES**: While this is a simple sample application, it is designed for scale.
+While this is a simple sample application, it is designed for scale.
 The chat channels are managed with ElastiCache for Redis Serverless that automatically scales based on demand.
 The Node.js backend is hosted on Amazon ECS Fargate as a stateless application, which allows you to configure scaling based on selected metrics.
 By default, it will automatically scale to keep a maximum of 80% CPU load across the ECS Tasks.

-There are however some key considerations when you start working towards a more production ready setup:
+**NOTE**: There are however some key considerations when you start working towards a more production ready setup:

 * We are using encrypted WebSocket connections over Amazon CloudFront, but the communication from CloudFront to the Application Load Balancer is not encrypted.
 You should set up your own certificates on the ALB level to make that connection encrypted as well.
 * We are not limiting access to join channels, you should implement any logic that makes sense for your game to validate on the backend side which channels the player can join